 The Re-Organized Organ Youth Mentorship Project

 Held at VIVO Media Arts Centre, The Re-Organized Organ was a collaborative musical instrument building project that ran from September to December 2017.
-A group of ten youth convened weekly to investigate various e-waste materials as they created a collection of experimental instruments using parts from a discarded electronic organ and other electronics sourced from Free Geek Vancouver.
-As the lead artist mentor for the group, I facilitated weekly sessions exploring e-waste, acoustics, music technology, and instrument design.
+A group of ten youth convened weekly to investigate various e-waste materials as they created a collection of experimental instruments using parts from a discarded electronic organ and electronics from Free Geek Vancouver recycling bins.
+As the lead artist mentor for the group, I facilitated weekly sessions exploring the intersections between e-waste, music technology, and instrument design.
 The final presentation was held at VIVO on Dec 1, 2017, presented by Vancouver New Music.
 More Information about the project can be found here http://www.vivomediaarts.com/education/reorganized-organ/

 Soundwalking Privately-Owned Public Space